aiogram/aiogram/docs/api/methods/set_sticker_position_in_set.md

 ## Description

-Use this method to move a sticker in a set created by the bot to a specific position .
+Use this method to move a sticker in a set created by the bot to a specific position.
 Returns True on success.

 ## Arguments